 7 STEPS IN THE GRIEF PROCESS

-While these are steps the word “steps” in no way means there is a order that is cut and dry like a staircase.
+While these are steps, the word “steps” in no way means there is an order that is cut and dry like a staircase.
 Grief is as unique as the relationship or stage of life lost.
-Refrain form imposing person expectations on others, the individual hurting is unique and so that loss the him or her.
+Refrain from imposing person expectations on others, the individual hurting is unique and so is that loss to him or her.

-These steps are important in the grieving process and feature benefit of helping development that will carry into adulthood.
+These steps are essential in the grieving process and feature benefit of helping development that will carry into adulthood.

 - Teens must accept the loss, experience the pain, and express their sorrow.

-- They may require assistance to identify and express the wide range of feelings the may experience.
-Encourage them to talk and engage by listening, you cannot fix it, just listen.
-Encourage them to write or draw their feelings and if they are musically inclined encourage creating a rift, lyrics, tune or song.
+- They may require assistance to identify and express the full range of feelings they may experience.
+Encourage them to talk and engage by listening, and you cannot fix it, just listen.
+Encourage them to write or draw their feelings and if they are musically inclined to encourage creating a rift, lyrics, tune or song.

 - They need to acknowledge feelings and be assured that it’s okay and human to be sad.
 Communicate that “This is how we feel when someone dies.”